 Shrimp Scampi Fra Diavolo ~ this fiery romantic dish can be whipped up in 30 minutes with a bag of frozen shrimp and pantry staples.
 This is the best shrimp scampi recipe I’ve tried, and also the easiest.

 This dish is pretty forgiving…you can use shrimp of any size, tail on or tail off, fresh or frozen.
 I like to use uncooked shrimp because I think it gives the best flavor in the sauce.
 But whatever you chose, I recommend keeping a bag of frozen shrimp in your freezer at all times.
-You’ll find yourself reaching for them for lots of quick meals, like Chimichurri Shrimp, or my Grilled Shrimp with Pomegranate Salsa.
-Both are low carb, healthy, and full of fresh flavors.
+You’ll find yourself reaching for them for lots of quick meals, like Chimichurri Shrimp, or my Lemon Garlic Shrimp with Orzo.

 Fra diavolo means ‘brother devil’ in Italian, and it’s a classic spicy sauce that’s specifically used with seafood, as opposed to an arrabiata ‘angry’ sauce, which is a more generic hot tomato sauce.
 The devil part of the sauce is hot red pepper, and you can use chili flakes from a jar, or crush your own dried red peppers.
 Use as much or as little as you like.